iBoonie/steamid-converter/README.md

 // => true
 ```

-Also included is a helper function to generate profile links based on the user's steam id:
+Also included is a helper function to generate profile links based on the user's Steam ID:

 ```javascript
 SteamIDConverter.profileURL("[U:1:100558323]");
 // => "http://steamcommunity.com/profiles/76561198060824051"
 ```

+Just like the other conversion functions, `profileURL()` can take any form of Steam ID.